Joan Rivers: 2010s

 Rivers released her 11th book I Hate Everyone...Starting with Me on June 5, 2012.
 It received generally positive reviews and made The New York Times Best Seller list for several weeks.
 The New York Times remarked that there were "more punch lines per paragraph than any book I've read in years", and Publishers Weekly felt that "Rivers is equally passionate and opinionated on every subject she discusses.
 Hilarious and undeniably original".
 On August 7, 2012, Rivers showed up in Burbank, California to protest that the warehouse club Costco would not sell the book.
 She handcuffed herself to a shopping cart and shouted through a megaphone.
 The police were called to the scene and she left without incident; no arrests were made.
 On March 5, 2013, she launched the online talk show In Bed with Joan on YouTube.
 In it, Rivers invited a different guest to talk to her in bed about different things including their past, their love life and their career.

-Rivers released her 12th book, Diary of a Mad Diva, on July 1, 2014, which also made The NY Times Best Seller list.
+Rivers released her 12th book, Diary of a Mad Diva, on July 1, 2014, which also made The New York Times Best Seller list.
 For the book, she posthumously won the Grammy Award for Best Spoken Word Album in 2015.
-Before her death, she filmed a part, along with other female comedians, for the documentary MAKERS: Women in Comedy, which premiered on PBS in October 2014.
+Before her death, she filmed a part, along with other female comedians, for the documentary Makers: Women in Comedy, which premiered on PBS in October 2014.